EMPRI-DEVOPS/git-privacy/README.md

 Currently, only the `reduce` mode is supported.
 Default is `reduce`.

 ### `privacy.password`
+_**Deprecated**: Since version 2.0, `git-privacy` uses key files to encrypt dates and will automatically migrate from passwords to the new format._

 This specifies the password used to encrypt the original timestamps.
 If no password is given, original timestamps will not be preserved.